Gochujang-Glazed Black Cod Recipe

 Serves 6

-If you haven’t already, you’ll want to get acquainted with gochujang, a fermented chili paste from Korea.
-Its flavor—a mixture of sweet, sour, and heat—pairs beautifully with black cod in our recipe.
-Served alongside our Sesame Kimchee Slaw, it makes for a beautiful presentation.
+If you haven't already, you'll want to get acquainted with gochujang, a fermented chili paste from Korea.
+Its flavor a mixture of sweet, sour, and heat pairs beautifully with black cod.
+Served alongside Sesame Kimchee Slaw, it makes for a beautiful presentation.

 Ingredients:

-- 2 lb black cod, cut into 6 pieces
+• 2 pounds black cod, cut into 6 equal portions

 Directions:

-- Place fish in a single layer on a parchment-lined rimmed baking sheet.
-Spoon about a tablespoon of the gochujang mixture onto each piece of fish.
-Marinate at room temperature for 30 minutes (or chill for up to 1 hour).
+2. Place fish in a single layer on a parchment-lined, rimmed baking sheet.
+Spoon about a tablespoon of gochujang mixture onto each piece of fish.
+Marinate at room temperature 30 minutes (or chill up to 1 hour).

-- While fish marinates, place remaining gochujang mixture in a small saucepan.
-Bring to a simmer and cook for 1-2 minutes, until it reduces and thickens slightly.
+3. While fish marinates, place remaining gochujang mixture in a small saucepan.
+Bring to a simmer and cook 1 to 2 minutes, until it reduces and thickens slightly.
 Remove from heat.
-Set aside half to use as a sauce after cooking.
+Pour half the mixture into a small bowl and set aside.

-- Preheat broiler.
-Spoon remaining half of the sauce on fish.
-Broil for 8 to 10 minutes, until fish is opaque and flakes; watch closely so fish does not burn.
+4. Adjust rack to top position and preheat broiler.
+Spoon remaining half of gochujang mixture on fish.
+Broil fish 8 to 10 minutes, until opaque throughout and flakes easily.
+Watch closely so fish does not burn.

-- Place fish on serving plates.
-Top each with a small pinch of coarse salt and drizzle with more sauce, if desired.
+5. Place fish on serving plates.
+Top each with a small pinch of coarse salt and drizzle with reserved sauce.
 Serve with Sesame Kimchee Slaw.

 Nutrition: